What Are The Best Natural Treatments For Eczema?

-Samantha Busgith, FNP is a certified dermatologist.
+Samantha Busgith, FNP is a certified Nurse Practitioner practicing dermatology.
 She specializes in medical dermatology as well as cancer diagnosis and treatment, among other things, and will help you along every step of the way to treating skin conditions such as this.
 Contact NSS Dermatology today to book your appointment.

 Question: What Causes Eczema To Flare Up?

 Eczema can result from a variety of causes and can be acute or chronic, or both.
 The exact cause is unknown, but there is some belief that it is a combination of genes and certain triggers.
 Some triggers include stress, cold weather, and excessive water exposure.
 The genetic component is a belief that there is a defect in the gene that creates the protein filaggrin, which plays a role in maintaining the epidermis and its protective barrier.
 Without this barrier, the skin is not able to retain moisture, therefore leading to the dry skin characteristic of eczema.
 The dry skin causes the skin to break, become scaly, rough and tight, which leads to a breakdown of the skin barrier, and can cause infections.

 Some everyday products can also cause eczema to flare.
 Contact allergens can include metals, fragrances, fabrics, dyes, etc.

 Eczema can be acute or chronic or both.